labd/wagtailstreamforms/docs/forms.rst

            return form_data

-.. note:: Its important to note here that the ``form.page`` and ``form.user`` seen above are passed in via the ``wagtailstreamforms.models.StreamFormPageMixin`` which is for forms that post to their owm page.
+.. note:: Its important to note here that the ``form.page`` and ``form.user`` seen above are passed in via the ``wagtailstreamforms.models.StreamFormPageMixin`` which is for forms that post to their own page.

    If you want to use a different method of saving the form and you require these you will need to pass them in yourself.